 Proficiency credit is available at Harper College through three programs: The Advanced Placement Program (AP); College-Level Examination Program (CLEP); and Harper Department Program (DP).
-For listings of courses having proficiency exams and procedures for applying, contact the Office of Testing Services.
+For listings of courses having proficiency exams and procedures for applying, contact the Office of Testing Services, A347, extension 541.